Platov Airport Celebrates First Year of Operation

 The Platov International Airport serviced 257.8 k passengers in time of the FIFA World Cup in 2018 during the period of matches in Rostov-on-Don, which is 51% above the like period in the last year.
 Domestic passenger traffic was 187.8 k passengers (+56%) and international traffic amounted to 70 k passengers (+39%).
 The all-time high daily passenger traffic was updated several times and recorded as a result on June 23.
 The Platov Airport serviced 19.7 k individuals and 212 flights on the day of the match between teams of Mexico and the Republic of Korea, which is 2 times above the standard load in summer season.

-To recap, the new Rostov-on-Don international airport construction project was implemented within the framework of the public private partnership, with involvement of the Government of the Russian Federation, the Government of the Rostov Region and the Airport of Regions Management Company, whose strategic shareholder is the Renova Group of Companies.
+To recap, the new Rostov-on-Don international airport construction project was implemented within the framework of the public private partnership, with involvement of the Government of the Russian Federation, the Government of the Rostov Region and the Airport of Regions Management Company.
 The Platov International Airport has become the largest infrastructural project of the Rostov Region.
 The airport terminal was built in the Aksaisky District, 4 km northward of the Grushevskaya Village.